New Forest Tour: Continued operations

 2008 was the final year of the three year funding commitment.
 In the 2008 review, Bluestar stated that revenue from ticket sales alone do not cover the cost of the current operation.
 To continue the tour in the same format into 2009 would require a subsidy.Therefore, a tender exercise is currently being worked on by Hampshire County Council to determine the level of subsidy required.
 This will allow for any operator to bid for the tender.
 A number of options are being considered, such as continuing as in 2008, only operating between Wednesdays and Sundays, only operating on the weekend and only using one bus.

 The tour did return in 2009, between Saturday 20 June and Sunday 13 September 2009, running a similar service to 2008.

 For the 2012 season new GPS commentary was added to the two tours (the red tour was introduced).

 For 2013 the tours ran between 29 June and 15 September that year.
 A new blue tour was introduced because of the popularity of the other two tours the previous year.
 This tour originally ran hourly, but Wilts & Dorset later figured out that they couldn't run it on time on an hourly basis, so they changed the frequency to every hour and 15 mins, still using two buses.
 The other two routes remained hourly.

 Routes

-In the network there are three routes, with them all going under individual colour scheme branding for each individual route.
+The New Forest Tour consists of three executive bus routes, with a specific colour scheme used for each route.

 Green Route

 The Green route runs approximately every hour and runs in a circular anticlockwise direction, with the starting point being at the town of Lyndhurst.
+However, some journeys start/end in Totton town centre.
 The route covers the towns and villages of Brockenhurst, Lymington, Beaulieu, Exbury, Dibden Purlieu, Hythe and Applemore with the total journey time being estimated at 2 hours.
 From the town of Lyndhurst, tourists can transfer onto the Red route and from the towns of Brockenhurst and Lymington, tourists can transfer onto the Blue route.